 1,772 students, 16.7 days

 The rate is one measure.
 The human count is another.
-In 2024-25, 1,772 homeless students were chronically absent.
-That is down from a peak of 2,374 in 2022-23, when the homeless student count itself surged to 4,362, nearly 1,000 more than the prior year.
-The 2022-23 spike in identification aligns with national trends: public schools identified 1,374,537 homeless students that year, a 14% increase.
+In 2024-25, 1,772 students who are currently homeless were chronically absent.
+That is down from a peak of 2,374 in 2022-23, when the count of students who are currently homeless itself surged to 4,362, nearly 1,000 more than the prior year.
+The 2022-23 spike in identification aligns with national trends: public schools identified 1,374,537 students who are currently homeless that year, a 14% increase.

-Homeless students in Delaware missed an average of 16.7 school days in 2024-25, compared to 9.6 days for all students, a difference of more than seven instructional days.
+Students who are currently homeless in Delaware missed an average of 16.7 school days in 2024-25, compared to 9.6 days for all students, a difference of more than seven instructional days.
 For a student enrolled an average of 144 days (compared to 159 for the typical student), those 16.7 absences represent 11.6% of their enrolled time.

 Where the crisis concentrates